Let me help you with some frequently asked questions.

 I would really need full and final details of the project (is it for e-learning, a series of corporate videos or explainer videos?) in order to quote you fairly and correctly.
 Given the volume of work, we might be able to arrange a bulk deal.
 Please email me for a quote with full details about the project (or use my contact form).

 Oh, I’m sorry to hear that, as I enjoyed working with you.
 When we work together, we sign a contract under my terms of business, which we are bound by.
-In this case, I would bill for the previously agreed work and usage.
+In this case, I would – at the very least – charge for the recording session.

 That can certainly happen from time to time, as I appreciate the best copy sometimes takes a while to refine.

 However, please understand that my voiceover would have been recorded on the understanding that the script had been fully checked and ”signed off”.
-We would have also signed a contract to that effect.
+We would have also agreed terms in writing to that effect.